dhutapratama/docs/queues.md

 While this code is valid, the implementation of the `handle` method becomes noisy since it is cluttered with Redis rate limiting logic.
 In addition, this rate limiting logic must be duplicated for any other jobs that we want to rate limit.

 Instead of rate limiting in the handle method, we could define a job middleware that handles rate limiting.
-Laravel does not have a default location for job middleware, so you are welcome to place job middleware anywhere in your application.
+Lets does not have a default location for job middleware, so you are welcome to place job middleware anywhere in your application.
 In this example, we will place the middleware in an `app/Jobs/Middleware` directory:

     <?php